RTXteam/RTX-KG2/README.md

     sudo docker build -t kg2 RTX/code/kg2/

-(4) In a screen session (to provide a persistent pseudo-tty), setup a container and setup KG2 in it:
+(4) Setup a container and setup KG2 in it:

+    sudo docker run -it --name kg2 kg2:latest su - ubuntu -c "RTX/code/kg2/setup-kg2.sh"

+(If anything goes wrong, look for an error message using `sudo docker exec kg2 "cat setup-kg2.log"`)

+(5) Set up a persistent pseudo-tty using `screen`:

     screen

-    sudo docker run -it --name kg2 kg2:latest su - ubuntu -c "bash -x RTX/code/kg2/setup-kg2.sh > setup-kg2.log 2>&1"

-Then exit screen (`ctrl-a d`).
-You can watch the progress of your KG2 setup using the command:

-    sudo docker exec kg2 "tail -f setup-kg2.log"

-(5) Build KG2: inside screen, run:
+(6) Inside the `screen` session, run:

     sudo docker exec kg2 "bash -x kg2-code/build-kg2.sh all"

 Then exit screen (`ctrl-a d`).
 You can watch the progress of your KG2 setup using the